2025 Duke Blue Devils women's soccer team

-The 2025 Duke Blue Devils women's soccer team represents Duke University during the 2025 NCAA Division I women's soccer season.
-The Blue Devils are led by head coach Kieran Hall, in his first season.
-They play their home games at Koskinen Stadium in Durham, North Carolina.
-This is the team's 38th season playing organized women's college soccer and their 37th playing in the Atlantic Coast Conference.
+The 2025 Duke Blue Devils women's soccer team represented Duke University during the 2025 NCAA Division I women's soccer season.
+The Blue Devils were led by head coach Kieran Hall, in his first season.
+They played their home games at Koskinen Stadium in Durham, North Carolina.
+This was the team's 38th season playing organized women's college soccer and their 37th playing in the Atlantic Coast Conference.
 Hall replaced twenty-four year head coach Robbie Church during the offseason.